Does your baby hate having a blocked-up nose?

 There are many treatments for stuffy noses that are okay to use on adults.
 However, they may not be appropriate for use on your baby.

-Neti pots are something that people use successfully to clear their nasal passages or deal with a sinus infection.
-But these should not be used on a baby.
+Neti pots are successfully used to clear nasal passages or deal with sinus infections.
+But they should not be used on a baby.
 It will be too difficult to control the amount of saline solution you put in each nostril.
 The saline drops and bulb syringe work in a similar manner but can be used much more easily and safely with your baby.

 Vapor rubs may be okay for older children or adults, but they’re often not good for infants.
 The rubs usually contain ingredients like menthol or camphor, which are too harsh for a newborn’s delicate skin.
 Also, a baby may accidentally get some of the ointment on their hands and into their eyes.